Shirosaaki/libmy/README.md

 ## Description

-Is a mini lib **C** that we code during de first year at Epitech<br>
+It is a mini **C** library that we coded during the first year at Epitech.<br>
-Is quasily the same lib but with some modifications but the goal is the same.
+It is almost the same library but with some modifications, although the goal remains the same.

 ## Usage